• Skip to primary navigation

 What temperature should Mahi Mahi be cooked to?

 Mahi Mahi is fully cooked once it reaches an internal temperature of 137 degrees Fahrenheit.
 At this temperature it will flake easily.
-If you aren't sure if your Mahi mahi is cooked you can check it with a meat thermometer to ensure it's reached the right temperature.
+If you aren't sure if your Mahi Mahi is cooked you can check it with a meat thermometer to ensure it's reached the right temperature.

-How should you store leftover Mahi Mahi?
+How should I store any leftover Mahi Mahi?

-Other Recipes you will Love:
+Other seafood recipes you will love:

 Blackened Mahi Mahi